 Dental problems do not always happen during regularly scheduled office hours.
 Dr. Peter Yi understands that tooth pain and oral injuries can occur at any time.
-To help with these situations, we have late afternoon and Saturday appointments available.

 Please call us during business hours to schedule an emergency appointment time.
 Our helpful team will assess your situation and schedule you for same day evaluation if needed.